INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Christian Martucci: Yeah, it’s just one of those things that bring out the best in you as a player.

-And I had the same discussion with John Sykes something like 15 years ago when he was playing with Lizzy in Helsinki?
+And I had the same discussion with John Sykes something like 15 years ago when he played with Lizzy in Helsinki?

 MORE ANOTHER STATE OF GRACE

-Christian, you said that on the latest Stone Sour album, there are a lot of elements of different styles of music, but I would say that it’s the same thing with ANOTHER STATE OF GRACE.
-There is a country song on this album, there are pop-metal songs, traditional rock songs, a lot of different styles.
+Christian, you said that on the latest Stone Sour album, there are many elements of different styles of music, but I would say that it’s the same thing with ANOTHER STATE OF GRACE.
+There is a country song on this album.
+There are pop-metal songs, traditional rock songs, a lot of different styles.
 Compared to the previous Black Star Riders records, this is a lot more diverse album.

 Christian Martucci: Yeah, yeah.
 Sure, sure, sure.
 You are what you are.